 - Changes within the tumor cells were seen indicating that inorganic iodine directly affected the cancer cells.

-Clinical Utility of Iodine in Breast Cancer Treatment, Study 2: Mendieta et al showed in 2019 that “I2 decreases the invasive potential of a triple negative basal cancer cell line, and under in vivo conditions the oral supplement of this halogen activates the antitumor immune response”.
+Clinical Utility of Iodine in Breast Cancer Treatment, Study 2: Mendieta et al showed in 2019 that “I2 decreases the invasive potential of a triple-negative basal cancer cell line, and under in vivo conditions the oral supplement of this halogen activates the antitumor immune response”.
 In other words, iodine inhibited breast cancer metastasis.

-Clinical Utility of Iodine in Breast Cancer Treatment Study 3: Another study coinciding with writing of this discussion (September 2021) showed that I2 induced the immune response by affecting the methylation status in specific sites of the genome [more information on methylation on this blog post].
+Clinical Utility of Iodine in Breast Cancer Treatment Study 3: Another study coinciding with the writing of this discussion (September 2021) showed that I2 induced the immune response by affecting the methylation status in specific sites of the genome [more information on methylation on this blog post].
 Some of these genes are cytokine genes such as Interferon Gamma which acts in the anti-tumor immune response.
 In essence, Interferon Gamma gene regions become “de-methylated” which makes the gene more active in the cell.
 They also showed increased infiltration (increase) of immune cells named macrophages.
 These cells are important because they collect information from tumor and infection sites and then relay them to the killer immune cells (T cells).

 Other studies have shown similar results using shock wave therapy with iodine.
 Additionally, there are now clinical trials to further look at these great direct and indirect anti-tumor effects of iodine.
 There is no doubt from these studies that iodine carries strong anti-tumor properties.